mph-/lcapy/doc/tutorial.rst

    ⎨s: ───⎬
    ⎩   2⋅s⎭

-Notice, how the displayed voltages are Laplace domain voltages.
-The transient voltages can be determined using an inverse Laplace transform:
+Notice, how the displayed voltages are a dictionary.
+This represents the result as a superposition of a number of transform domains (DC, AC, Laplace, etc.).
+In this case `s` denotes the Laplace domain result of the transient component.
+The full Laplace response is returned using

+   >>> cct.V1.V(s)
+   10
+   ──
+   s

+The time domain response is found using:

    >>> cct.V1.V(t)
    10